What Kitchen Gadgets Should You Bring to Your College Dorm?

 • Lifetime Warranty

-• Compatable Lids: Flex Cap, Wide Mouth Straw Lid, and Wide Mouth Flat Cap
+• Compatible Lids: Flex Cap, Wide Mouth Straw Lid, and Wide Mouth Flat Cap

 Cup of Joe

-My daughter isn't a big coffee drinker (yet), but she does like her occasional cup of coffee, ice coffee or Starbuck's mocha cappuccino.
-I'm guessing when she gets to college she will up her coffee consumption and enjoy a cup or two in the morning.
+My daughter isn't a big coffee drinker (yet), but she does like her occasional cup of coffee, iced coffee, or Starbucks' mocha cappuccino.
+When she gets to college, she will up her coffee consumption and enjoy a cup or two in the morning.
 So what's the best solution for her coffee needs?

 Coffee Grinder

-Now if your daughter or son is a gourmet coffee drinker, you could purchase them a mini coffee grinder so they can grind fresh coffee beans everyday and make a cup of coffee that might attract the entire dorm floor roommates to their room.
-One of my favorite burr grinders is the Capresso 560.01 Infinity Burr Grinder but that may be too large for the dorm room and it's a little pricey.
+Now, if your daughter or son is a gourmet coffee drinker, you could purchase them a mini coffee grinder so they can grind fresh coffee beans every day and make a cup of coffee that might attract all of the dorm floor roommates to their room.
+One of my favorite burr grinders is the Capresso 560.01 Infinity Burr Grinder, which may be too large for the dorm room and a little pricey.

 A Cool Glass of Water